-The interface was built, but I had assets constructed for only one scale—the C Major scale.
-Before I could construct the other scale assets, I had to work out the color schemes to be applied to each scale.
+The interface was built, and the scale patterns were complete.
+My next task was to work out the color schemes to be applied to each scale.

-This was an important step because each scale was to have its own color scheme and relative location on the color spectrum.
-Warm/bright sounding tonalities should be depicted with warm and bright colors and cool/dark tonalities should be depicted with cool/dark colors.
-I knew that I was embarking on a deep dive into color.
+This was an important step because each scale was to have its own color scheme based on the sound of the scale.
+Warm/bright sounding tonalities were to be depicted with warm and bright colors and cool/dark tonalities were to be depicted with cool/dark colors.

 Once the swatches were constructed, I started the arrangement process by placing them on the color spectrum according to bright and dark tonalities.

-Once the scale colorizer web app was finished, I put it into use!
-I developed an efficient process using the Scale Colorizer, along with the Spectrum color swatch app, to closely compare, tweak, listen to, improvise with and ultimately refine color schemes for each scale.
+Once the scale colorizer web app was finished, I put it to use.
+I used the Scale Colorizer, along with the Spectrum color swatch app, to closely compare, tweak, listen to, improvise with and ultimately refine color schemes for each scale.